galaxyproject/galaxy-hub/src/PublicGalaxyServers/index.md

 * *Domain/Purpose:*
   * "The mission of the OSDD-Chemoinformatics is to promote and co-ordinate world-class research (and training) in Chemoinformatics within India and to provide state-of-the-art Chemoinformatics support to Indian researchers working on myriad aspects of Chemoinformatics.
 Present portal introduces readers to MPDS (Molecular Property Diagnostic Suite), a software toolset that rationally diagnoses (druggable) molecules."
 * *Comments:*
   * "MPDS 1.0 consists of six modules.
-It covers informatics (!DataBases, File format conversion), structure and analogue based drug design approaches (Property calculation, QSAR, Docking)."
+It covers informatics (DataBases, File format conversion), structure and analogue based drug design approaches (Property calculation, QSAR, Docking)."
 * *User Support:*
   * [Contacts](http://mpds.osdd.net/galaxy/static/contact.htm)
 * *Quotas:*